 An employment lawyer in Orange County can help employees with a variety of issues such as unlawful termination, discrimination, wage disputes, sexual harassment, whistleblower retaliation, family and medical leave act (FMLA), non-compete agreements, severance agreements, unpaid wages, employee benefits and more.

 After you consult an attorney, they will most likely review your employment agreement as well as investigate any proof of mistreatment.
 The next step is to build a case that the behavior that the employer has done is in fact a violation of the law.

 It is the job of an employment lawyer to not only ensure that their client is fairly compensated for any wrongs they have suffered but also to ensure that the employer conforms to the laws in order to protect other individuals from facing similar issues.

 When Should I Speak to an Employment Lawyer?

 If you believe that your employer has violated any of your rights as an employee, you should speak to a lawyer right away.
-An experienced employment law attorney can help protect your rights and ensure that you are compensated for any wrongs committed against you.
+A dedicated Orange County employment lawyer can help protect your rights and ensure that you are compensated for any wrongs committed against you.